refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 ### some checks by hand in a lower frequency

-There might be some checks running in week or month basis.
+There might be some checks running in week basis.
 These checks should be run manually.

 * Smartctl related hard disk healthy check
 * restic backup integration and snapshots check
+* check `postqueue -p` on each node, to see whether some mails may be stalled.

 ### install softwares or libraries beyond spack